CameronHamidi/Hack-Challenge/README.md

 Features a login page where users can create an account or login in with their email and password.
 Profile View - displays name, contact info, major, etc.. and also has tabs that show projects that the user has worked/is working on, and posts that the user has made.

-Users can create, search, and view posts.
+Users are able to create, search, and view posts.
+If a user want to start a project and are looking to recruit members, they can post a 'pitch', or if they wish to join a project, they can 'request a team'.
-Posts can be searched by keywords, group size, roles needed (e.g. designer, Java, Python, etc…)
+Posts can be searched by keywords, group size, skills, roles needed (e.g. designer, Java, Python, etc…)

+Alert pop-ups to notify user if they need to fill out a required field.

 #Requirements Check

 iOS
 - Use of NSLayoutConstraint for AutoLayout
-- Used UICollectionView and UITableView
+- Used both UICollectionView and UITableView
 - Used UINavigationController to present and push screens
 - Used a custom API